 Transparency is the foundation of REACH.
-A successful revision of REACH needs to make supply chains transparency spread throughout the entire regulatory process-especially in grouping, prioritisation, and decision-making.
-Better collaboration between regulators, industry and other stakeholders will ensure focus on hazardous substances while enabling safer and more sustainable substances to circulate freely and support recycling.
+A succesful revision of REACH needs to make supply chains transparency spread throughout the entire regulatory process-especially in grouping, prioritisation, and decision-making.
+Better collaboration between regulators and industry will ensure focus on hazardous substances while enabling safer ones to circulate freely and support recycling.

-We offer the following recommendations to strengthen REACH's scientific basis, improve decision-making, and accelerate progress toward the EU's green and industrial goals. to improve REACH implementation, reinforce its scientific foundation, and support its role as a central instrument of the EU's green and industrial transitions.
+We offer the following recommendations to strengthen REACH's scientific basis, improve decisionmaking, and accelerate progress toward the EU's green and industrial goals. to improve REACH implementation, reinforce its scientific foundation, and support its role as a central instrument of the EU's green and industrial transitions.